pkabra/xthehall/README.txt

 --------------
 VOICE COMMANDS
 --------------
 ON GOOGLE CHROME, voice commands can be used.
 Here is a descriptiong about how they are used.

-*We intend to include built in voice instructions into our web application for our final release*
+We intend to include built in voice instructions into our web application for our final release

 VOICE COMMANDS NEED TO BE ENABLED IN YOUR PROFILE SETTINGS

-***All commands must be initiated by saying "orange"*** The mic icon on the top right will turn red to indicate that our application is ready to listen to a command.
+***All commands must be initiated by saying "orange"*** The mic icon in the navigation bar will turn red to indicate that our application is ready to listen to a command.

 --------------
 On any page, one can navigate around the application by using the